 If an employee left the company, you might want to Delete their record.
 If a new employee was then recruited, you’d need to Create a new employee record.

 The above schema example comes from an OLTP database.
-You can see a many-to-many relationship between the Orders and Product tables (the Expert Skills book explains many-to-may relationships in: Lesson 12 10: Understand many-to-many relationships).
+You can see a many-to-many relationship between the Orders and Product tables (you learned about many-to-many relationships in: Lesson 12‑10: Understand many-to-many relationships).